-If you live in USDA zones 9b-11 and are looking for a rapidly growing hedge plant, you might want to look into growing Brazilian cherry trees.
+If you live in USDA zones 9b through 11 and are looking for a rapidly growing hedge plant, you might want to look into growing Brazilian cherry trees.
 Read on to find out how to grow a Brazilian cherry and other helpful Brazilian cherry tree information.

 Brazilian Cherry Tree Information